 There is no one-size-fits-all treatment for depression.
 It could take time to find the right medication, or figure out the best approach in psychotherapy.
 It may take a few tries to find a good connection with a mental health provider.
 Stay focused on small, achievable goals and don’t give up hope.

-Even in severe cases, depression can be highly treatable.
+Even in severe cases of depression, it can be highly treatable.
 There is no one-size-fits-all method of treatment for depression because people are affected by depression differently.
 Medication, talk therapy, or a combination of the two are the most common treatments for depression.

-Psychotherapy for depression, also called talk therapy or counseling, is an effective treatment option.
-There are many evidence-based approaches that can be used, including Cognitive Behavioral Therapy (CBT), Solution-Focused treatment, and Acceptance and Commitment Therapy (ACT).
+Depression therapy, also called talk therapy or counseling, is an effective treatment option.
+There are many evidence-based approaches that can be used, including CBT for depression, solution-focused treatment, and acceptance and commitment therapy (ACT).

 It is important to seek professional assistance if you or your loved one are experiencing some of the signs and symptoms of depression and functioning is impaired.
 A professional, such as a primary care physician or mental health provider can help by assessing, providing formal diagnosis, and providing recommendations for treatment.